dr-Fade/DIO.jl/README.md

 > using Pluto
 > Pluto.run(notebook="src/demo.jl")
 ```
-3. A new browser window will open with the
+3. A new browser window will open with the interactive Pluto notebook.

 ## References

-The algorithm is based on the paper:
+The algorithm is based on the papers:

-Daido, R., et al. (2016).
-"A Fast and Accurate Fundamental Frequency Estimator."
-In Proceedings of Interspeech 2016.
-[Link to Paper](https://www.isca-archive.org/interspeech_2016/daido16_interspeech.pdf)
+* R. Daido and Y. Hisaminato, "A fast and accurate fundamental frequency estimator using recursive moving average filters.", in INTERSPEECH, 2016, pp. 2160–2164.
+* Koshel Y. V. "Adaptation of the world framework for frame-by-frame real-time speech analysis", in System technologies.
+DOI 10.34185/1562-9945-5-148-2023-03, ISSN (print) 1562-9945, ISSN (on-line) 2707-7977. – V. 5 – №148 – 2023 – pp. 21–36
 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.